Last updated on 11/26/2018

 Our traditional residence halls are often selected by first year students, as well as upperclass students who enjoy living in an engaged community environment.
 In these halls, students can live in single rooms (by themselves), double rooms (with a roommate), or can buy out a double room to live by themselves as a super single if availability allows.

 These halls include both mixed gender and gender-specific communities divided by floor (Bender or Dancer) or by proximity of rooms within a floor (Campbell, Hagemann, Noehren, Rider, Shull and Noehren).
 Restrooms in traditional residence halls are currently multi-stall and gender-specific.
+Noehren is currently under renovation to offer single-user inclusive restrooms.
 We affirm students’ rights to live in the communities they most identify with in terms of gender identity, regardless of legal sex designation.
-Students who would like support exploring gender-related options in traditional halls outside of the All-Gender options in Noehren are encouraged to contact either Jean Wiesley in the DOR or Emily Harsch in the LGBT* Center.
+Students who would like support exploring gender-related options in traditional halls outside of the All-Gender options in Noehren are encouraged to contact either Jean Wiesley in the DOR or Emily Harsch in Gender & Sexuality Services.

 Students who would like to live by themselves have several on-campus options, dependent on the type of environment they are interested in living in, as well as their restroom needs.
-Some of these options, including access by first-year students to spaces in upperclass housing, require making a request to the DOR or LGBT* Center.
+Some of these options, including access by first-year students to spaces in upperclass housing, require making a request to the DOR.
+Students may also contact Gender & Sexuality Services to make a request on their behalf.
 Students do not have to disclose their identities in communication to staff members, but may be asked to explain what they need in a housing assignment in terms of proximity to gendered communities or restrooms.
 Single-occupancy options include:

 designated single-occupancy rooms (“Physical Single” and “Super Single”) in traditional residence halls with access to community restrooms in Shull and some residence halls (contact DOR for location and availability)